StoneT2000/StoneT2000.github.io/public/blog/posts/20210630/caption.md

-I go in depth on my thoughts on AI programming challenges, how the Lux AI Challenge address issues in competitions like Battlecode, Halite, Terminal, and how this all came about.
+I analyze the spectrum of AI programming challenges and how the Lux AI Challenge address issues in competitions like Battlecode, Halite, Terminal and why it is the future.